FTSE hits 4-week high as Sports Direct, BAE gain

 "For now, the market looks ripe for true stock-picking."

-AstraZeneca, Barclays, Carnival, GlaxoSmithKline and Reckitt Benckiser fell 0.7 to 2.9 percent mainly due to going "ex-dividend", meaning investors will no longer qualify for the latest dividend payout.
+AstraZeneca (AZN.L), Barclays (BARC.L), Carnival (CCL.L), GlaxoSmithKline (GSK.L) and Reckitt Benckiser (RB.L) fell 0.7 to 2.9 percent mainly due to going "ex-dividend", meaning investors will no longer qualify for the latest dividend payout.